DataDog/chaos-controller/docs/development.md

     <img src="../docs/img/deployment/delete.png" width=800 align="center" />
 </kbd></p>

 Deleting the manifest triggers the reconcile loop which then tries to delete all chaos pods the controller is aware of having created.
 When Kubernetes attempts to kill each chaos pod, the kill signal triggers the `PersistentPostRun` which was configured to run in Cobra.
-For each desription kind, the `cleanAndExit` function specified in `PersistentPostRun` executes the `Clean` functionality required by the `Injector` interface.
+For each description kind, the `cleanAndExit` function specified in `PersistentPostRun` executes the `Clean` functionality required by the `Injector` interface.
 Once this is done, the pod is removed, and when the reconcile loop picks up that all pods are cleaned, it removes the `finalizer` on the Disruption resource, allowing Kubernetes to clean it up.

 A successful delete prints: